Antivirus software: Performance and other drawbacks

 respectively, have been exploiting anti-virus software to spy on users.
 Anti-virus software has highly privileged and trusted access to the underlying operating system, which makes it a much more appealing target for remote attacks.
 Additionally anti-virus software is "years behind security-conscious client-side applications like browsers or document readers.
 It means that Acrobat Reader, Microsoft Word or Google Chrome are harder to exploit than 90 percent of the anti-virus products out there", according to Joxean Koret, a researcher with Coseinc, a Singapore-based information security consultancy.

 Alternative solutions

 Antivirus software running on individual computers is the most common method employed of guarding against malware, but it is not the only solution.
-Other solutions can also be employed by users, including Unified Threat Management (UTM), hardware and network firewalls, Cloud-based antivirus and online scanners.
+Other solutions can also be employed by users, including Unified Threat Management (UTM), hardware and network firewalls, Cloud-based antivirus, online scanners, and Content Disarm & Reconstruction (CDR).

 Hardware and network firewall

 Network firewalls prevent unknown programs and processes from accessing the system.
 However, they are not antivirus systems and make no attempt to identify or remove anything.
 They may protect against infection from outside the protected computer or network, and limit the activity of any malicious software which is present by blocking incoming or outgoing requests on certain TCP/IP ports.
 A firewall is designed to deal with broader system threats that come from network connections into the system and is not an alternative to a virus protection system.